 Wash the parsley thoroughly before using it every time.
 Place it in water for a while to allow the sand and dirt to dislodge.
 Remove the leaves from the bowl and then wash it with clean water.
 Parsley can be stored for around two weeks in the refrigerator.

-Parsley is commonly used in soup, salads, savory and baked dishes to add flavor and aroma.
+Want to know what are the uses of parsley?
+Well, Parsley is commonly used in soup, salads, savory and baked dishes to add flavor and aroma.
 It can add color and flavor even to the most ordinary and basic dishes.
 Parsley is an essential component in French cuisine as it is extensively used to prepare soup, stew and stock.
 It is also used as a garnish in Middle Eastern cuisine like hummus, baba ghanoush, and tabbouleh.
 It is a staple in Italian cuisine and is used in the preparation of pizzas, pasta, and lasagna.
 Parsley leaves are also added to homemade spaghetti and salsa sauce.
 It makes the food look more appealing and appetizing and brings out the flavor of fresh vegetables.

 Flat leaf parsley is mainly used for garnishing purpose as they have a stronger aroma, while curled parsley is used for adding flavor to soups and stews as they blend easily with any type of soup.
 Curly parsleys are also added to salads and sandwiches because of their crunchy texture.
 Discard the stems and finely chop the leaves before adding it to your dish.
 Parsley should be added towards the end of cooking process to retain its taste, color, and nutritional value.
 It is one of the only herbs that taste worse when cooked.